 “Maybe not.
 This is just two perfect strangers having conversations at a bus stop.”

 “While eating peanuts.”
-She adds, right before my lips drop, waving the nuts in front of my face.
+She adds, right before my lips drop, waving the satchet of nuts in front of my face.

 And we bust out in loud simultaneous laughters making heads turn in a thousand surprises.